Open a PDF version to print this topic

 Constipation is a common problem for people with cancer and other long-term diseases.

-It can cause pain and discomfort for many people.
-If we don't manage it well, it can also cause nausea and vomiting, difficulty passing urine (weeing or peeing), or a bowel blockage.
+It can cause pain and discomfort.
+If we do not manage it well, it can also cause nausea and vomiting, difficulty passing urine (weeing or peeing) or a bowel blockage.
 Constipation can also cause anxiety and confusion.

 Everyone has different bowel habits, so constipation is an individual thing.
-Remember, if you're eating less, it doesn't necessarily mean you'll pass bowel motions (poos) less often.
-If you become uncomfortable or are at all concerned, tell your doctor or nurse straight away, as it's much easier to deal with if we treat it early.
+Remember, if you are eating less, it does not necessarily mean you will pass bowel motions (poos) less often.
+If you become uncomfortable or are at all concerned, tell your doctor or nurse straight away, as it is much easier to deal with it is treated early.

 Causes of constipation